 - a.
-The total amount of each recipient's fiscal year grant that may be used for street outreach and emergency shelter activities cannot exceed the greater of: (1) 60 percent of the recipient's fiscal year grant; or (2) the amount of Fiscal Year 2010 ESG program funds committed for homeless assistance activities (24 CFR section 100(b)). - b.
+For ESG, the total amount of each recipient's fiscal year grant that may be used for street outreach and emergency shelter activities cannot exceed the greater of: (1) 60 percent of the recipient's fiscal year grant; or (2) the amount of FY 2010 ESG program funds committed for homeless assistance activities (24 CFR 576.100(b)).
+For ESG-CV and annual ESG funds used to prevent, prepare for, and respond to coronavirus, there is no cap on the amount used for street outreach or emergency shelter activities. - b.
 The recipient may use up to 7.5 percent of its ESG program project costs for the payment of administrative costs related to the planning and execution of ESG activities (24 CFR section 576.108(a)).
+For ESG-CV and annual ESG funds used to prevent, prepare for, and respond to coronavirus, the recipient may use up to 10 percent of its program costs for administration.